Need to use up your overripe bananas? Banana Oatmeal Cookies are delicious and so simple to make.

 -

-To the bowl of a stand mixer fitted with the paddle attachment combine the egg, bananas, sugars, butter, vanilla, and beat on medium-high speed until well combined, about 4 minutes.
+To the bowl of a stand mixer fitted with the paddle attachment combine the egg, mashed bananas, sugars, butter, vanilla, and beat on medium-high speed until well combined, about 4 minutes.

 -